What is NITOS?

 NITOS has enhanced a subpart of the NITOS outdoor testbed by adding software defined radio (SDR) capable devices.
 The platform currently used is based on 10 Universal Software Radio Peripheral (USRP) devices attached either on the NITOS node’s USB or Ethernet interfaces (NITOS has equipped the SDR testbed with 6 USRP1 and 4 USRP N210 devices, placed in such way to cover as much area as possible of the wireless testbed.).
 In the indoor RF isolated testbed there are 10 USRP B210 devices and 2 USRP X310 connected and ready to be controlled remotely.
 USRPs allow the researcher to program several physical layer features (e.g. modulation), thereby enabling dedicated PHY layer or cross-layer research.

 The overall architecture of the NITOS facility is demonstrated in the following figure

 NITOS testbed is open to the research community 24/7 and it is remotely accessible through the NITOS reservation tool.
 Parallel experimentation of different users is enabled, through the utilization of the NITOS scheduler software.
 The testbed is based on open-source software that allows the design and implementation of new algorithms, enabling new functionalities on the existing hardware.
-Though OMF (cOntrol and Management Framework), NITOS supports evaluation of protocols and applications under real world settings.
+Though OMF (cOntrol and Management Framework), NITOS supports the evaluation of protocols and applications under real-world settings.

 A vast amount of experiments can be performed including but not limited in the following areas: